CS450-ECE461/fall2018-group2/README.md

 ##### Issue Tracking

 For tracking issues through their life cycle we will use GitHub Projects.
-We have a kanban board setup in our `Experiences` Project with five stages for issues: To Do, Emergency, Doing, Testing, Done.
+We have a kanban board setup in our `Experiences` Project with five stages for issues: To Do, Emergency, In Progress, Testing, Done.

 ##### Version Control